adaltas/ece-bigdata-2022-fall/modules/04.data-warehousing-with-hive/index.md

 ## Hive partitions

 - Tables can (**should**) be organized in partitions
-  - Divide a table into related parts based on the values of particular columns (e.g. date, country, etc.)
+  - Divide a table into related parts based on the values of particular columns (e.g. **date**, country, etc.)
   - Enables to query parts of the data (avoid full scan)
   - There should not be to many (small files problem)
   - 1 partition = 1 subfolder in HDFS